golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts-guide.md

 # Golem-Workers Basic Concepts

-The following guide will walk you through the fundamental concepts of using Golem-Workers, explaining how to manage clusters and nodes and how to interact with the Golem Network.
+The following guide will walk you through the fundamental concepts of using Golem-Workers, explaining how to manage clusters and nodes and interact with the Golem Network.

 ### 1. Explore the API Documentation